Walter Luckett

-Walter Luckett Jr. is an American former basketball player.
+Walter Luckett Jr. (born July 24, 1953) is an American former basketball player.
 Luckett starred at the prep level for Kolbe High School in his hometown of Bridgeport, Connecticut, and played college basketball for the Ohio Bobcats between 1972 and 1975.
 Following his junior season at Ohio, he declared for the 1975 NBA draft where he was selected by the Detroit Pistons.
-Luckett played for one season in the Eastern Basketball Association (EBA) with the Long Island Sounds and was named Rookie of the Year in 1976.
+Luckett played in the Eastern Basketball Association (EBA) / Continental Basketball Association (CBA) and was named Rookie of the Year in 1976.

 High school

 Growing up, Luckett honed his talents at Nanny Goat Park in Bridgeport.
 As an eighth-grade student he once scored 59 points against another high school's junior varsity team.
 This scoring outburst previewed what Luckett would do at Kolbe Boys High School—establish a record-setting career that saw him score more points than any other high school player in New England history, win a state championship, and get named the national high school player of the year as a senior in 1971–72.

 Throughout his four-year varsity career, Luckett scored 2,691 points, which as of 2012 is still the highest total in the New England region history.
 In one game during his sophomore season, he scored 53 points against an opponent, and for his career he averaged 31.1 points per game.
 As a junior, Luckett led Kolbe to a state championship victory.
 Then, as a senior, he averaged a triple-double of 39.5 points, 16 rebounds and 13 assists per game en route to being named the national high school player of the year.
 His great success early on has been attributed to his hard work ethic and the fact that he grew up with, and played every day against, Frank Oleynick and Barry McLeod, both of whom were later drafted to the NBA (although only Oleynick played in any games).